The Constitution of the Texas Federation of College Republicans

 Any state officer shall be able to request a copy of the receipt for any expenditure.

-There shall be three TFCR Affiliates: the Board of Trustees, the Board of Advisors, and the TFCR Alumni Association.
+There shall be two TXFCR Affiliates: the Board of Trustees and the TXFCR Alumni Association.

-The Board of Trustees (BOT) shall exist to help raise the profile of the TFCR and its events and programs.
+The Board of Trustees (BOT) shall exist to help raise the profile of the TXFCR and its events and programs.

 The BOT shall consist of Texas Republican Elected Officials, prominent Republican Party of Texas members, prominent conservative activists, business leaders and donors.

 Members of the BOT will be asked to associate their names with our programs and events, and shall be chosen selectively.

 Nominees to the BOT may be nominated by any voting member of the SCREC, and shall be vetted jointly by the chairman and the nominating student.

 Nominees shall then be voted on and approved by a majority vote of a SCREC.